Why You Need SEO for E-Commerce Websites

 Unfortunately, this has been scientifically proven.
-Those expensive ads you’ve purchased hoping to make a quick return will often simply sit on the side or top of the page without even being looked at.
+Those expensive ads you’ve purchased hoping to make a quick return will often simply sit on the side or top of the search engine results page without even being looked at.
 Scientists have used heat-mapping technology to show where a viewer’s eyes move on the page, and it’s rarely to the areas where sponsored content lies.
 Why do viewers do this?
 Typically because internet users respect organic search results more than something that was paid to be in front of them.

 2. E-commerce SEO Offers Long-Term Benefits

 PPC ads are a great way to get your company’s name out there when you’re just starting, but it can be expensive and competitive to maintain in the long run.
 In reality, click-through ads have been shown to hold a higher conversion rate, but that number is slight at 1.5 times that of search engine results.
 Rather than putting all of your money toward short-term sponsored ads, you should take a part of that marketing budget to invest in something that lasts by creating dynamic content that will be viewed again and again.